ec-jrc/lisflood-model/1_4_introduction_tutorial/4_following_steps.md

 <br>
 <br>

-So far we have developed a LISFLOOD model than runs and it is correctly initialized.
+So far we have developed a LISFLOOD model that runs and it is correctly initialized.
 However, we are using default model parameters, so there's no confidence at all in the accuracy of the model.
 Before you can extract any conclusions from your model results, the model needs to be calibrated.
 As a result of the calibration, the model parameters are tuned so that the outputs reproduce observed data as good as possible.
 Calibration is usually performed on the river discharge timeseries at one or more gauging stations, but there are plenty of other calibration procedures.

 To perform a calibration, LISFLOOD proposes a [calibration tool](https://github.com/ec-jrc/lisflood-calibration) based on DEAP (Distributed Evolutionary Algorithms in Python) (Fortin et al., 2012).The calibration procedure exceeds the scope of this tutorial, so we will not get into it.
 Please, feel free to use any other calibration procedure and optimization algorithm.